-A reader thinks getting out of debt is too good to be true.
+A reader thinks accredited debt relief is too good to be true.

 Question: So I have $21,600 on 12 credit cards, which I ran up because I got killed in my divorce and needed to fix things around the house, from little to big — like a new HVAC.